For a Little Girl and Country - A True Memorial Day Story

 Walter wrote to her as often as he could.
 Chris was smitten with Walter, dreaming one day they would marry.
-And he often told her that when he received her letters, the guys would ask him, "How's your little girlfriend?"
+And he often told her that when he received her letters the guys would ask him, "How's your little girlfriend?"
 Chris' letters were simple.
-She might write something like, "Dear Walter, how are you?
+She might have written something like, "Dear Walter, how are you?
 I am fine.
 I hope you are fine.
 Do you have any brothers and sisters?
 I got a B in math and a new bike for Christmas.
 Love Christy."

 She also received a photo of him smiling broadly, as if all was fun and right in the exotic land he served in.
 There was no mention of napalm, grenades, tanks, the thwunk, thwunk, sound of helicopters, gore and death on the battle field, nor his many attempts to save lives on the front lines.
-While he was trying to save a comrade whose gut was blown wide open, Christy was at home, riding her new bicycle, dreaming of the wedding she would someday have with Walter.
+While he was trying to save a comrade whose gut was blown wide open, Christy was at home riding her new bicycle, playing hopscotch, and dreaming of the wedding she would someday have with Walter.

 What did a little girl know about war?
-She knew in theory that soldiers in war shot guns, but her only point of reference really was Hogan's heroes, and perhaps old WW II films where a war scenes were much more sanitary than today.
+She knew in theory that soldiers in war shot guns, but her only point of reference really was Hogan's heroes, and perhaps old WW II films where war scenes were much more sanitized than today.
 But she was not really into that genre of entertainment, so her knowledge of war was next to nil.

 SSGT Walter H. Bucka's Viet Nam Memorial Page